-If your course outlines are in a language other than English (with the exception of French/Spanish/German/Japanese/Chinese language acquisition classes), you must provide the original course outline along with a translated copy (preferably verified by your host institution) in order for us to process the exchange credit application.
+If your course outlines are in a language other than English (with the exception of French/Spanish/German/Japanese/Chinese language acquisition classes), you must provide the original course outline along with a translated copy, by your host institution.
+This verification must include the host institution stamp (either the instructors' department or study abroad office), in order for us to process the exchange credit application.

 Note: You can only upload one file for each course, so please remember to merge your files.

 For accurate evaluation of Economics courses, the department requires the submission of a complete list of host institution pre-requisites including the title, course number, detailed outline/syllabus and the reading list.